adarlan/k8slab/README.md

   greetingMessage: {{ .Values.greetingMessage }}
 ```

-#### Argo CD generators
+#### Argo CD deploys the application in multiple environments with distinct parameters

-Below is an example of the Argo CD configuration for deploying the application in multiple environments, with distinct elements for each environment.
+Below is an example of the Argo CD configuration for deploying the application in multiple environments, injecting different values for each environment.

 ```yaml
 # argocd-apps/hello-world.yaml